 Thursday, August 29, 2019

-Reconnecting the Self to the Divine: The Body’s Role in Religious Experience
+"[Chapter 2] Reconnecting the Self to the Divine: The Body’s Role in Religious Experience"

 [Abstract]

-I would like to explore spontaneous religious experiences, “spontaneous” meaning experiences that happen outside traditional religious beliefs or religious institutions and traditions but still have a religious nature.
-Such experiences include the feeling of unity with nature, experiences during peak performance in sports, or the sudden ecstatic sensation aroused by listening to a harmonious chorus, and so forth.
-Although they are not always recognized as “religious” for lack of a proper context, they are intense enough to awaken spiritual feelings.
-What is experienced as “something beyond the self” in these cases may be the foundational source of divinity underlying all sorts of religious activities.
-My goal is to further explore the experience of divinity from the perspective of the embodied self in terms of the sense of agency.
-James (1902) listed passivity as one of the four hallmarks of mystical experience: the person feels as if his or her actions are guided by the Other while maintaining a sense of agency.
+This chapter explores spontaneous religious experiences—those that occur outside traditional religious beliefs or institutions but remain inherently religious in nature.
+These can range from a deep feeling of unity with nature to the peak states in sports, or even the sudden ecstatic sensation one might feel when listening to a harmonious chorus.
+Although these moments are not always labeled as "religious," they are intense enough to awaken spiritual feelings.
+What is experienced as "something beyond the self" may be the foundational source of divinity underlying all religious activity.
+My goal is to explore this experience from the perspective of the embodied self and the sense of agency.
+William James (1902) famously listed "passivity" as a hallmark of mystical experience: the feeling that one's actions are guided by "the Other" even while maintaining a sense of agency.
 In my view, this state originates in the function of the body schema coordinating actions with the environment.
-In an unfamiliar situation, the body schema organizes new bodily actions beyond one’s intentions and expectations.
-Similarly, the body operates outside habit and as if following the Other’s will in spontaneous religious experiences.
+Just as the body schema organizes new actions beyond our conscious intentions in unfamiliar situations, the body in spontaneous religious experiences operates beyond habit, acting as if it were following a divine will.

 Cheers,